rakshitas4-lab/RS-tech-writer-portfolio/Smartwatches.md

 2. **Unable to pair with the phone**
  Even though Bluetooth is on, it may not be paired up with your phone.
 So make sure you got to disconnect with another device and then reconnect it.
 3. **Charging issues**
- Some times charging can be an issue if the charger is of magnetic charger sort.
+ Some times charging can be an issue if the charger is of type __magnetic charger__.
 So do make sure it is aligned properly while charging.

 ---